 By Bonnie Glaser & Jacqueline Vitello

-Ms. Bonnie S. Glaser is Senior Adviser for Asia within the Freeman Chair in China Studies at CSIS.
-Ms. Jacqueline Vitello is a Research Associate and Program Coordinator with the Freeman Chair in China Studies.
+Ms. Bonnie S. Glaser is senior adviser for Asia and director of the China Power Project at CSIS.
+Follow her on twitter @BonnieGlaser.
+Ms. Jacqueline Vitello is a research associate with the China Power Project.

 Bonnie S. Glaser is a senior adviser for Asia and director of the China Power Project at CSIS.